adamfknapp/BechdelTest/README.md

 **Film Data** Film data was compiled from BoxOfficeMojo.com for the top 25 grossing films between 2000 and 2013.
 For each of these films (1) the gross was normalized to tickets sold based on the inflation rate of film tickets from (http://www.boxofficemojo.com/about/adjuster.htm) (2) Results of the Bechdel test were recorded from https://bechdeltest.com/ and (3) the directors and executive producers were compiled from http://www.imdb.com/

 **Society Data**
+Societal views on Women were compiled from the General Societal Survey, which is availible at http://gss.norc.org/, and from the the percentage of women in the US Congress.